Roland-Addy/Detecting-Heart-Disease-A-Data-Intelligence-Fusion/README.md

 | CovidPos                                 | Has a doctor, nurse, or other health professional ever told you that you tested positive for COVID 19?        |

+The dataset can be found [here on Kaggle](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease/data)